Austin-Williams/tdx-groth16-contribution/README.md

-# tdx-pinky-swear
+# tdx-groth16-contribution
-Run a Groth16 trusted-setup ceremony for any .circom file inside an Intel TDX, producing a .zkey and a remote attestation that the toxic waste was never accessible to anyone.
+Performs a Groth16 Phase 2 contribution inside an Intel TDX, producing a .params file and a remote attestation that the toxic waste was never accessible to anyone.